MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/deploying-skype-for-business-online-phones.md

 - **Using a Web Sign-in**: This is a new way for Online users to authenticate using a standard web browser.
 Users will be provided with a set of instructions to follow when they use a browser to sign in.

-  - Les utilisateurs de téléphones **Polycom VVX 5xx/6xx** verront:
+  - Les utilisateurs de téléphones **Polycom VVX 5xx/6xx** verront :

      ![Capture d’écran montrant les instructions Polycom](../../images/ba0df923-a6e5-4a9b-b40b-b03ca188e814.png)

-  - Les utilisateurs de téléphones **YEALINK VVX t48g/t46g verront** verront:
+  - Les utilisateurs de téléphones **YEALINK VVX t48g/t46g verront** verront :

      ![Capture d’écran montrant les instructions de Yealink](../../images/86551cc3-533a-4694-9683-bad907c9ad5a.png)

     The code that is generated will expire in 15 minutes.
 When it expires, the user will have to click **Retry** or **OK** to generate a new code, depending on the phone.

-  - Les utilisateurs de téléphones **Polycom VVX 5xx/6xx** verront:
+  - Les utilisateurs de téléphones **Polycom VVX 5xx/6xx** verront :

      ![Capture d’écran montrant le code Polycom expiré](../../images/b5d27037-aa26-4054-be95-d5a6c293d08c.png)

-  - Les utilisateurs de téléphones **YEALINK VVX t48g/t46g verront** verront:
+  - Les utilisateurs de téléphones **YEALINK VVX t48g/t46g verront** verront :

      ![Capture d’écran montrant le code Yealink expiré](../../images/3a4462ac-0c59-409e-a3bb-1451cdcc8676.png)